Asbestos Exposure Statute of Limitations

 Because states often revise their laws each year, speaking with an honest and reputable attorney is the best way to understand your state’s laws as well as the applicable statutes for your case.

-If a person or their representative fails to file a legal claim before the statute of limitations, the American Bar Association explains that courts will not typically allow the case to move forward.
-However, there are exceptions that allow certain individuals to file a claim after the deadline has passed.
-For example, the statute of limitations for minors filing a wrongful death claim on behalf of a parent does not begin until they turn 18 years old.
+If you or your representative fails to file a legal claim before the statute of limitations expires, the American Bar Association explains that courts will typically not allow the case to proceed.
+However, some exceptions allow certain individuals to file a claim after the deadline has passed.